rssh/scala-gopher/README.md

 ## Done signals.

   Sometimes it is useful to receive a message when some `ReadChannel` becomes closed.
-Exists way to receive close notification in selector using `done` pseudo-channel, which is available for each 'normal' channel.
-When channel is closed, all readers of done channels receive notifications.
+Exists a way to receive close notification in selector using `done` pseudo-channel, which is available for each 'normal' channel.
+When the channel is closed, all readers of done channels receive notifications.

 ~~~ scala
  while(!done)